 Sam Balsara, chairman and managing director, Madison World, explains, "Whenever the global economy is down, mergers and acquisitions take place to get a leg-up especially in markets like India and China."
 From the seller's perspective, there appears to be a 'tipping' point, beyond which continuing as an independent becomes a limitation for an agency.
 Can this threshold, at which the inevitability of a sell-out is felt, be quantified?
 What is that exact juncture at which the 'For Sale' sign goes up?

 BBH, for example, sold out to Publicis after 30 years when its global strength was around 1,000 people while Taproot sold out with 33 people after less than four years of being in the business.
-Arvind Sharma, chairman and CEO, Indian subcontinent, Leo Burnett, quantifies the threshold at a total staff strength of 100 people, while according to Ashok Kurien, founder of Ambience Advertising, one can't stay independent "unless you find four or five partners, two big clients and have 12 months staying power in the bank".
+Arvind Sharma, chairman and CEO, Indian subcontinent, Leo Burnett, quantifies the threshold at a total staff strength of 100 people.
+According to Ashok Kurien, founder of Ambience Advertising, one can't start an independent agency "unless you find four or five partners, two big clients and have 12 months staying power in the bank".
 In the opinion of Prem Mehta, former chairman and managing director, Lintas Group, a creative agency may find it beneficial to tie up with larger organisations once its revenue crosses Rs. crore.

 Mehta explains the Rs.
 50-crore remark.
 He says, "That kind of billing implies that it will have 10-12 big clients.
 That's when it needs to start looking for more which means managerial, creative, strategy skills and also new services in order to survive."
 The critical determinants that could contribute to the decision to sell can be categorised into business and personal needs.